 - A series of in-person workshop sessions (6 sessions; 1.5 hours per session).

-- The sessions are scheduled about 3 weeks apart and involve homework assignments, including a pre-session reading assignment.
+- The sessions are scheduled about 3 weeks apart and involve homework assignments, including a brief pre-course reading assignment.

 - Participants are expected to present their completed homework assignments at each session.